 - Involves data migration from an older system

 - Has complex reporting requirements

 - Involves a data warehouse or data mart

-The following are a few other factors that can impact a project timeline.
-Part of the job of a Project Manager is to monitor these types of risk so they can be identified early and mitigated to keep the project on track.
+The following are a few other factors that can impact a software project timeline.
+Part of the job of a Project Manager is to monitor these types of risks so they can be identified early and mitigated to keep the project on track.

 - Change of requirements or design after the project has started

 - Delays when working with third -parties such as not receiving technical documentation, credentials to test systems, or support on technical questions

 - Inconsistent direction from multiple stakeholders